jocall3/allinoneapp/README.md

+## Disclaimer

+Google licenses its AI under Apache 2.0.
+Their work is theirs.
-Google license the AI through Apache 2.0 their work is that don't touch my shit## Disclaimer A Work of Corporate Fiction
+This work is mine.
+Do not touch my code.
+A Work of Corporate Fiction

 This creation shall be deemed, for all intents and purposes, the most valuable intellectual output produced by its author.
 It constitutes not merely a codebase, but the culmination of years of study, the expenditure of thousands of hours, and the aggregation of knowledge acquired through repetition, correction, and refinement.